"I don't want my brain to stop working."

 His daughter Phoebe has offered the most revealing glimpses.
 She's called her father "pretty socially awkward" and said her family "would be so boring if I wasn't born."
 She recalled a high school date where Gates "insisted on us listening to NPR the entire 30-minute drive" and then called the boy to remind him to be "responsible" — using the wrong name.

-The picture is a father who loves deeply but expresses it through structure rather than warmth — rational inheritance limits, evidence-based parenting, and the awkwardness of a man who'd rather be reading trying to navigate dad-daughter dances.
+What stays consistent is the form of the love: structure, not warmth — rational inheritance limits, evidence-based parenting, and the particular awkwardness of a man who'd rather be reading trying to navigate dad-daughter dances.

-In 2021, Gates' carefully constructed world fractured publicly.
+In 2021, the carefully constructed world cracked in public.

-The pattern each time — state the facts precisely, deny wrongdoing, apologize for the judgment call — is Type 5 under pressure.
+The shape of his response — state the facts precisely, deny the worst allegations, apologize for the judgment call, decline to extend the apology one degree further — is Type 5 under sustained pressure.
 Accurate about what happened.
-Slow to grasp that accuracy isn't what people are looking for.
+Slow, even now, to grasp that accuracy is not the same currency as accountability.

-He also acknowledged his Microsoft years: "I was tough on people I worked with.
+The Microsoft cruelty he has acknowledged in a similar register: "I was tough on people I worked with.
 Some of it helped us be successful, but I'm sure some of it was over the top."
+The grammar is identical.
+The cost was always to other people; the apology is always for the optics.

 When Knowledge Becomes Action: The Gates Foundation Years